 - Book Worm: Oliver is given a dictionary and thesaurus as presents, and further gives Jordana three books as a present.

-- The Cameo: Executive Producer, Ben Stiller, has a blink-and-you'll-miss-it cameo as an actor in a soap opera on TV.
+- The Cameo: Executive Producer Ben Stiller has a blink-and-you'll-miss-it cameo as an actor in a soap opera on TV.

-- Character Development: Jordana becomes more sympathetic to others following her mother's tumour.
+- Jordana becomes slightly more sympathetic to others following her mother's tumour.
 This causes Oliver to distance himself from her.

 - Oliver himself becomes more conscious of the people around him by the end.